neildevas/onboarding-demo/README.md

 Check out `src/data/mock-onboarding-form.ts` to see how the form steps and schema are set up.

+## Demo
+Play around with the form to test different paths.
+First check out the Pharmacy Technician path, and then the Medical Assistant one, to see how the form varies when different options are selected.

+On each page, use the buttons on the right to check out some of the JSON that is powering the form.

+Once you get to the Enter Address part of the form, press the "Add a form step" button at the right, to add a conditional step that will only show if you choose your state of residency to be `Washington` or `South Carolina`.
+In practice, this is how easy it would be for a developer (or anyone) to add a new step to the form.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).